faith-ware/youtube_vid_download_email/README.md

 Use windows task scheduler to set the script to run every 15 or 20 minutes on your pc.

 -- Screenshots

+The email sent from my personal gmail account containing the url
 ![GitHub Logo](https://github.com/faith-ware/images/blob/master/Screenshot_20200816-234949_Gmail.jpg)

+The email containing the attached video downloaded from the url
 ![GitHub Logo](https://github.com/faith-ware/images/blob/master/Screenshot_20200816-235040_Gmail.jpg)